José Padrón: Club career

 A native of Las Palmas, the capital of Gran Canaria and the co-capital of the Canary Islands, Padrón played five times for the Spain national team, scoring two goals.
 He made his début in a 5–0 victory against Portugal on 17 March 1929, scoring two goals.

 He won the Copa del Rey with Espanyol in 1928–29; he is listed in some sources as one of the goalscorers in the final, and in others as one of five players sent off (there is confusion between him and Francisco Tena in both respects).

 After leaving French team Cannes in 1937, he signed for Sochaux in Ligue 1, where he won the 1937–38 championship, playing just eight games and scoring two goals.

 International career

-He earned 5 caps for the Spanish national team, making his debut on 17 March 1929, aged 19 years 10 months and 12 days, in a Friendly against Portugal, scoring two goals in a 5-0 win.
+He earned 5 caps for the Spain national team, making his debut on 17 March 1929, aged 19 years 10 months and 12 days, in a friendly against Portugal, scoring two goals in a 5-0 win.
 He also was one of the eleven footballers that played for Spain in the infamous Spain v England football match on 15 May 1929.